 I went to reception and the lady working there was very happy to help, she came straight to our cabin to have a look and called maintenance for us.

-They said that the air conditioning was working as well as it could and that they couldn’t do anymore.
+They said that the air conditioning was working as well as it could, and that they couldn’t do anymore.

-The weather got colder and colder as our cruise went on so it didn’t affect us but I’m glad we reported it to the reception, because if I was cruising in warmer weather without working air conditioning I’d not have been happy, I spoke to quite a few other guests onboard who said the same thing.
+If I was cruising in warmer weather without working air conditioning I’d not have been happy, I spoke to quite a few other guests onboard who said the same thing.

 This was the first sailing of the season though, so this is the type of thing I expect they’ll fix as the season progresses, it’s probably just because the air conditioning hadn’t been used for so long.